VirtualEstatePlanner/MegaDocker/README.md

 1. _Mobs_: an armada of manikins running around doing your bidding, which are composed of _Manikins_: little wooden dolls that want do your bidding, which are composed of:
    1. _Mites_: magical doodads that bring a manikin to life to do your bidding and
-   2. _Memories_: how a manikin remembers your bidding
+   2. _Memories_: how a manikin remembers what your bidding is

 [TOC](#table-of-contents 'Jump back to the Table of Contents')